 Practically all shower drains should be able to do their job well.
 With this in mind, homeowners are usually only concerned with their style.
 There are subtle differences that can improve their function, however.
 Besides, when it comes to choosing any fixture for your home, you always need to strike a balance between style and function.

-To help you pick the right one for your home, HomePride by HomePride, one of the state’s top walk-in tub installation companies, lists some of the popular types of shower drains below.
+To help you pick the right one for your home, HomePride by HomePride, one of the state’s top walk-in bath installation companies, lists some of the popular types of shower drains below.

 Linear Shower Drains